Justin-Fugate/ascii_art/README.md

 # ascii_art
-the start of an ascii art generator
+the start of an ascii art generator (WIP)